apache/spark/dev/appveyor-guide.md

 ### Specifying the branch for building and setting the build schedule

-Note: It seems Web UI configurations and `appveyor.yml` are  mutually exclusive according to the [documentation](https://www.appveyor.com/docs/build-configuration/#configuring-build).
+Note: It seems the configurations in UI and `appveyor.yml` are  mutually exclusive according to the [documentation](https://www.appveyor.com/docs/build-configuration/#configuring-build).

 - Click the settings button on the right.